Frank-Walter Steinmeier: Schröder Federal Chancellery (1998–2005)

-In November 1998 Steinmeier was appointed as Secretary of State, a junior Chancellery bureaucrat, and Commissioner for the Federal Intelligence Services at the office of the chancellor following Schröder's election victory.
+In November 1998, Steinmeier was appointed as Secretary of State, a junior Chancellery bureaucrat, and Commissioner for the Federal Intelligence Services at the office of the chancellor following Schröder's election victory.
 He replaced Bodo Hombach as the head of the office of the chancellor in 1999, after the latter entered European Union politics.
 He retained his Secretary of State rank and therefore was the only Head of the Chancellery to not be appointed Minister for Special Affairs, i. e. not to have cabinet rank, from 1984 to today.
-During this period Steinmeier was also one of the advisors to Schröder.
+During this period, Steinmeier was also one of the advisors to Schröder.
 He was crucial in securing a red-green majority in parliament for Schröder's contentious "Agenda 2010" of economic reforms.
 Because of his effective management beyond the spotlight of politics, he was nicknamed Die Graue Effizienz (lit. 'the grey efficiency') – a pun on Graue Eminenz, the German for grey eminence.

-As Commissioner for the Federal Intelligence Services (a title often held by the Head of the Chancellery) Steinmeier was responsible for co-ordinating Germany's intelligence services.
+As Commissioner for the Federal Intelligence Services (a title often held by the Head of the Chancellery), Steinmeier was responsible for coordinating Germany's intelligence services.
 In 2003, he supported Schröder in his controversial decision to forge a coalition with Russia and France against the U.S.-led war against Iraq.
 Meanwhile, he approved the decision to install a German intelligence officer in the Qatar-based office of General Tommy Franks, the American commander of the U.S. invasion in Iraq, who passed on to the United States information being gathered in Baghdad by two German intelligence officers operating there.

 In 2004, Steinmeier participated in diplomatic negotiations settling on compensation payments with Libya for victims of the 1986 terrorist bombing of the LaBelle disco in Berlin.

 A major controversy during Steinmeier's term as chief of staff was the imprisonment of a German-born Turk, Murat Kurnaz, in Guantánamo Bay from 2002 until August 2006.
 Steinmeier denied during a parliamentary inquiry in March 2007 that he had blocked Kurnaz's release.
 Instead, he claimed that Berlin had feared Kurnaz was a threat and should go to Turkey, not Germany, if released.
 Only after Merkel's election was Kurnaz released and brought back to Germany.